louisponet/DFControl.jl/docs/src/guide/installation.md

 In case you don't have a working Julia installation yet, first [download the Julia binaries](https://julialang.org/downloads/) and follow the [Julia installation instructions](https://julialang.org/downloads/platform/).
+!!! note
-DFControl is tested thoroughly with **Julia 1.6**, your mileage may vary with older versions.
+    DFControl requires **Julia 1.6** or newer, the server side functionality will not work with older versions.

 Afterwards you can install DFControl
 [like any other package](https://julialang.github.io/Pkg.jl/v1/getting-started/)